How to Make Your Small Business More Secure on a Budget

 Updates

 Your computer, mobile device or laptop should be updated as much as possible.
-Your website browser needs to be up to date too, as this is the only way to protect yourself against the latest threats that are out there.
-You also need to check for any software security updates too.
-If you have cloud software then this is great, as this will usually be updated by the provider.
+Your web browser needs to be up to date, too, as this is the only way to protect yourself against the latest threats out there.
+You also need to check for any software security updates.
+If you have cloud software, that’s great, as this will usually be updated by the provider.

 Backups

 It’s so important that you back up all of the information you can across several devices.
-If any information gets stolen or goes missing, then you can feel confident knowing that you have another copy.
-Any important information that you have should be encrypted and it is also worth getting it password protected too.
+If any information is stolen or goes missing, you can feel confident knowing you have another copy.
+Any important information that you have should be encrypted, and it is also worth getting it password-protected too.
 This will help you to protect all of your personal information and it will also help you to feel more confident in the system that you have.

 Limit your Access